Costco key January sales figure up 4 percentFebruary 6, 2014 @ 3:49 am

 ISSAQUAH, Wash.
-(AP) - Costco's sales at stores open at least a year rose 2 percent in November, missing Wall Street's expectations for a period that included the critical Black Friday holiday shopping weekend.
+(AP) - Costco's sales at stores open at least a year rose 4 percent in January, topping analysts' expectations.

-Analysts surveyed by Thomson Reuters predicted a 3.3 percent rise in the metric for November.
-Costco shares fell nearly 2 percent, or $2.07, to $120.90 in late morning trading.
+Analysts surveyed by Thomson Reuters predicted a 3.3 percent increase.
+Costco shares rose in early premarket trading.

-For the first quarter ended Nov.
-24, the wholesale club operator reported a 3 percent increase in sales at stores open at least a year.
-The metric also rose 3 percent in the U.S. and edged up 1 percent abroad.
+For the year to date, Costco's sales at stores open at least a year increased 3 percent.
+The metric rose 4 percent in the U.S. and climbed 1 percent abroad.

-Stripping out lower gas prices and the stronger dollar, sales at stores open at least a year rose 5 percent in the first quarter.
-The metric increased 4 percent in the U.S. and rose 6 percent overseas.
+Excluding the impact of lower gas prices and foreign currency fluctuations, sales at stores open at least a year rose 5 percent.
+The figure also climbed 5 percent in the U.S. and gained 7 percent overseas.

-Costco currently runs 648 warehouses, including 461 in the U.S. and Puerto Rico, 87 in Canada, 33 in Mexico, 25 in the U.K., 18 in Japan, 10 in Taiwan, nine in Korea and five in Australia.
+The company currently runs 649 warehouses, including 462 in the U.S. and Puerto Rico, 87 in Canada, 33 in Mexico, 25 in the U.K., 18 in Japan, 10 in Taiwan, nine in Korea and five in Australia.

 Please login below with your Facebook, Twitter, Google+ or Disqus account.
 Existing MyNorthwest account holders will need to create a new Disqus account or use one of the social logins provided below.
 Thank you.